arunism/Neural-Machine-Translation/README.md

-# Neural Machine Translation from Nepali to English
+# Neural Machine Translation

-Multi-model implementation for neural machine translation.
+Multi-model implementation for neural machine translation from Nepali to English.

 ## Requirements